linostar/pypi-JSOV/README.md

 # pypi-JSOV
-Pypi package for JSOV generator
+Pypi package for JSON visualization based on JSOV or custom templates.

+**JSOV** stands for Javascript Object Visualization.